liorgrossman/darkness/CONTRIBUTING.md

 #### Create a new color theme (in addition to Monokai, Tomorrow, etc.)
 Open `/themes/themes/THEME-TEMPLATE.scss` in your code editor and follow the instructions.

-#### Change the location of the darkness logo on a supported page, even when the theme isn't loaded
+#### Change the position of the Darkness moon icon
-Edit the `/chrome-extension/stylepage.scss` file.
-Either find the page you are looking for by key or add the one you are adding, eg:
+The Darkness moon icon is shown on every supported site, whether a theme is loaded or not.
+The icon's position is different for every site, so it doesn't block out the site's toolbar elements.
+To change the icon position, simply edit `/style/page.scss`.
+Find the site by key (same key used on `/js/background/config.js`), or add a new site, for example:
 ```css
 body[data-drk-site="sharelatex"] {
 	div.drk_settings_icon {